allsources/WordAutoComplete/README.md

 * WordAutoCompleteClient.exe

-Allow to send `*prefix*` to the WordAutoCompleteServer and receive popular words.
+Allow to send `*prefix*` to the WordAutoCompleteServer and receive back popular words.

-Host name and port number for connection are specified in the config file.
+*Host* name and *Port* number for connection are specified in the config file.

 * WordAutoCompleteServer.exe

 Receives `*prefix*` from the WordAutoCompleteClient and performs a search for popular words using the prefix tree.

-Port number to listen on is specified in the config file.
+*Port* number to listen on is specified in the config file.